kevinolega/callcentertrainingtips/_posts/2021-03-08-success-obstacle.md

 You can't afford to buy a laptop.

-The fact that you're male and you're willing to admit this is 30-50k is out of your reach in the forseeable future.
+The fact that you're male and you're willing to admit this tells me that shelling out ₱30-50k is out of your reach in the forseeable future.

 I don't know your job.